-The Wellspring Committee is a 501(c)(4) organization operating out of Manassas, VA.
-The Wellspring Committee was founded in 2008, and serves as a fund for conservative political nonprofit groups.
-The Wellspring Committee contributed funding to several nonprofits that created ads for Republican candidates and causes in the 2010 and 2012 elections.
-However, because the Wellspring Committee did not fund the ads directly, their IRS application maintains the Wellspring Committee is not engaged in, "political campaign activities on behalf of or in opposition to candidates for public office."
+The Wellspring Committee is a 501(c)(4) organization operating out of Manassas, Virginia that serves as a fund for conservative political nonprofit groups.
+Founded in 2008, the Wellspring Committee regularly contributes funding to nonprofits that create ads for Republican candidates and causes.
+However, because the Wellspring Committee does not fund the ads directly, its IRS tax filings maintain the Wellspring Committee is not engaged in "political campaign activities on behalf of or in opposition to candidates for public office."

-As a 501(c)(4) organization, the Wellspring Committee is not required to disclose its donors.
-The group's tax status allows them to be "part of a network of conservative tax-exempt groups that do little but transfer money, via grants, to other groups closer to the political front lines."
+As a 501(c)(4) organization, the Wellspring Committee does not disclose its donors.
+The group's tax status allows it to be "part of a network of conservative tax-exempt groups that do little but transfer money, via grants, to other groups closer to the political front lines."

 According to the Center for Responsive Politics, Wellspring is "little more than [a] UPS mailbox," and was created because:

 - "For donors especially concerned with protecting their anonymity, the bounce pass -- writing a check to a non-disclosing group that'll turn around and give the funds to another non-disclosing group -- can seem attractive.
 IRS rules prevent the public disclosure of donors to a group like, say, the Faith and Freedom Coalition -- which spent $216,441 on ads in the 2010 election, and $570,744 in 2012, FEC reports show.
 But why not layer in more protection?
 That way, if a group is ever forced to say where its money came from -- and there are lawsuits, pending legislation and an array of state attorneys general trying to make that happen -- it will only have to cite the name of other, similarly protected groups.
 Like Wellspring -- which, as it happens, has given $250,000 to Faith and Freedom.